 DR. AMY DISCUSSES THE VARIOUS H.PYLORI TESTS OFFERED FROM HOLISTIC HEALTH

 Where almost half of those with autism may harbor H.pylori and over 1/3 of adults may also have this issue, I do feel that a reliable test that can detect low levels of H.pylori using DNA based methodology is critical.
-For these reasons I have discontinued the stool/saliva test and replaced it with the DNA based GI test (GI Pathogen Plus Test).
+For these reasons I have discontinued the stool/saliva test and replaced it with the DNA based GI test (GI-MAP Test).

 The downside of DNA based tests is that they only detect organisms that are being specifically tested with a precise DNA probe.
 Thus, this DNA based GI test will specifically detect H.pylori, as well as particular strains of E.coli, Shigella, Salmonella and Clostridia.
 But this test will not pick up any organisms for which there is no specific probe.
 For this reason, it is important to also run a more standard CSA to detect a larger range of microbes.
 The CSA will pick up any yeast or bacteria that will grow in a set incubation time.
 This allows for a much larger range of organisms that can be detected including many that I routinely see such as Klebsiella, Pseudomonas, Enterococcus, Virbrio, Yersinia, Staphylococcus, Streptococcus and a wide range of species of yeast.
 The CSA also looks at important markers for gut inflammation, digestion as well as gut pH.